 Grandma’s story- or rather my stories about Grandma- are a reminder that no matter how ‘ordinary’ we think our life is there are stories, lessons, warnings and humour that can be shared.
 Deserve to be shared.
 I continue to share mine- here and in person.
-I run Rainbow Memoirs; offering personal historian services to assist LGBTQ folk preserve and publish their own stories.

 My brother has provided much more detail on Grandma’s life.
 While I have misremembered many details, I believe I got much of the spirit of her story correct.
 Clearly his last paragraph indicates that perhaps I should have ‘come out’ to her, despite the advice I received.